openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 platform feature then the associated deprecation/removal should be handled by the process outlined in this OEP.

-Once the technology to be deprecated is identified, the originator should be prepared to communicate the following:
+Once the technology to be deprecated is identified, the originator - whether an edX staff member or Open edX community member - should be prepared to communicate the following:

 - Short description of what the technology is